gbd77rc/esp32-iot-x509/docs/DeviceSensorSetup.md

 The MT3608 is required because the GPS wants 5v power, and during the testing on battery the 5v line from the ESP32 was 1.75v, so not enough power being generated.

-I have added in 3 LED's to show power on, wifi connected and sending/receiving data to/from the cloud.
+I have added in 3 LED's to show power on, wifi connected and cloud connected.

 The OLED display on the ESP32 board will display information on startup and normal mode.